 The person on the other end could be a scammer, a telemarketer, or even someone with malicious intent.
 If you’re unsure who the caller is, it’s best to err on caution and not answer.
 You can always look up the number online to see if it’s associated with known scams or businesses.

 If you answer, be sure not to give away personal information, and hang up if the caller becomes aggressive or pushy.
 Unknown callers can be a nuisance, but it’s important to remember that picking up the phone could also be dangerous.

 Use caution when answering calls from unfamiliar numbers, and don’t hesitate to hang up if something doesn’t feel right.

 Can I Block Unknown Numbers From Calling Me?

 Yes, you can block unknown numbers from calling you.
-Most phone carriers offer this free service, which is usually included with your monthly plan.
+Most phone carriers offer this free service, usually included with your monthly plan.
 To block unknown numbers, add them to your list of blocked callers.
 This will ensure that they cannot call you again.